It’s 2021 and content is still king.

 In fact, backlinks still remain one of the top three ranking factors.

-There are many guides out there that teach you how to build backlinks using hundreds of different methods.
+There are many guides out there that teach you how to build high quality backlinks using hundreds of different methods.
 What makes this post so special, you might ask?

 The answer is dynamic personalization.